-Record-breaking Midwest flooding 2019, intense land-falling hurricanes in 2017 and 2018, and historic droughts in California in 2014-17 highlight the urgent need to help producers build the resilience of their operations to ongoing and future impacts of climate change ("climate adaptation").
+Record-breaking Midwest flooding in 2019, intense land-falling hurricanes in 2017 and 2018, and historic droughts in California in 2014 to 2017 highlight the urgent need to help producers build the resilience of their operations to ongoing and future impacts of climate change ("climate adaptation").

-Agriculture affects climate in two ways: direct greenhouse gas (GHG) emissions, and net loss of carbon from soil and biomass.
-Direct agricultural GHG emissions account for 8.4% of the US total.
-Major contributors include nitrous oxide (N2O) from fertilized soil (49%), enteric methane (CH4) from livestock (32%), and GHG from manure storage facilities (14%).
-Currently, loss of soil organic carbon (SOC) as carbon dioxide (CO2) as a result of soil erosion and in-situ soil degradation contribute another 10-12% of annual human-caused GHG (global estimate).
-However, improved agricultural practices for soil health and resource conservation can potentially sequester sufficient SOC and biomass C, to make US agriculture climate neutral.
+Agriculture affects climate in two ways: direct GHG emissions, and net loss of C from soil and biomass.
+Direct agricultural GHG emissions account for 8.4 percent of the U.S. total.
+Major contributors include nitrous oxide (N2O) from fertilized soil (49 percent), enteric methane (CH4) from livestock (32 percent), and GHG from manure storage facilities (14 percent).
+Currently, loss of soil organic carbon (SOC) as carbon dioxide (CO2) as a result of soil erosion and in-situ soil degradation contribute another 10 to 12 percent of annual human-caused GHG (global estimate).
+However, improved agricultural practices for soil health and resource conservation can potentially sequester sufficient SOC and biomass C to make U.S. agriculture climate neutral.
 USDA policy and programs must emphasize soil health and support producers to become part of the climate solution through C sequestration and reduced GHG emissions ("climate mitigation").

 The most practical and cost-effective way to remove excess CO2 from the atmosphere is through living plants and soils.
-Farmers and landowners can sequester tons of carbon per acre in soil and perennial biomass through best management practices for soil health, crop and livestock production, and agroforestry.
+Farmers and landowners can sequester tons of C per acre in soil and perennial biomass through best management practices for soil health, crop and livestock production, and agroforestry.

-Research has demonstrated that agroecological farming and ranching systems, including organic, sustainable, conservation agriculture, and permaculture, can sequester C and reduce direct agricultural GHG emissions.
+Research has demonstrated that agroecological farming and ranching systems, including organic, sustainable, conservation agriculture, and permaculture, can sequester and reduce direct agricultural GHG emissions.
 For example:

 - Sustainable organic or conservation agriculture systems can build ~500 lb.
-C/ac-year in cropland soils. - Management intensive rotational grazing (MIG) can reduce direct GHG emissions from livestock production and sequester at least one ton of C/ac-year. - Agroforestry and silvopasture can accrue more than one-ton soil + biomass C/ac-year. - Best soil health management on the world's agricultural lands plus reforestation of idle and depleted lands could reduce atmospheric CO2 in the year 2100 by 156 ppm. - Best soil health management and crop breeding for nutrient efficiency show potential to improve nitrogen cycling and reduce N2O emissions. - Diversion of manure, yard waste, and food waste from lagoons and landfills into compost production reduces GHG emissions and provides a soil-building amendment.
+C/ac-year in cropland soils. - Management intensive rotational grazing (MIG) can reduce direct GHG emissions from livestock production and sequester at least one ton of C/ac-year.

+- Agroforestry and silvopasture can accrue more than one ton soil + biomass C/ac-year. - Best soil health management on the world's agricultural lands plus reforestation of idle and depleted lands could reduce atmospheric CO2 in the year 2100 by 156 ppm. - Best soil health management and crop breeding for nutrient efficiency show potential to improve N cycling and reduce N2O emissions. - Diversion of manure, yard waste, and food waste from lagoons and landfills into compost production reduces GHG emissions and provides a soil-building amendment.